+Do you have a growing list of restaurants you’ve been dying to try?
+Now, you have an excuse to eat out for a week and start checking them off!
 Chattanooga Restaurant Week is here to celebrate the city’s top-notch chefs and wide variety of local eateries throughout the community.
-Skip the grocery store July 24th-30th and explore more than 30 restaurants offering special menus highlighting local farms and seasonal ingredients.
+Skip the grocery store July 9th-15th and explore 20+ restaurants highlighting local farms and seasonal ingredients.

 With so many delicious restaurants to visit, here are a few tips to eating your way through the tastiest week around.

-Finish the week at the FiveStar Food Fight at the Chattanooga Market from Noon – 2 p.m. on Sunday, July 30th.
+Finish the week at the FiveStar Food Fight at the Chattanooga Market from Noon – 2 p.m. on Sunday, July 15th.
 See 5 of Chattanooga’s local chefs battle it out live with two pounds of fresh meat (cuts are a surprise), fruits, vegetables, spices, cheeses, and more collected from the Market’s vendors.
 They’ll demonstrate their culinary skills using FiveStar cooking ranges and present their final dish to a panel of judges.
 This year’s chefs are:

-- Tanner Marino – Broad Street Grille
+- Tanner Marino – Chattanoogan Hotel’s Broad Street Grill

 - Hardin Cowen – Solarium

 - Reed Trimble – St. John’s Meeting Place